jiangyuanhk/cs59project/README.md

 2. Clone or download our project

-3. Run `stack install` and `stack build` inside the home direcotry of the project
+3. Run `stack setup` and `stack build` inside the home direcotry of the project

 3. Run the project using `stack exec cs59project`